dcjh/SMULIT_HACKATHON_2024_JAYOMA_JAYOMART/README.md

     npm install
     ```

-5. Create a `.env` file in the server directory and add your environment variables (e.g., MongoDB URI, Blockchain API keys, etc.).
+5. Create a `.env` file in the server directory and add your environment variables (e.g., MongoDB URI, ICP API keys, IPFS configuration, etc.).

 6. Start the development server:
     ```bash